-Phenomenon Remedy The buttons, keys, etc. malfunction. •Turn off the POWER button once, then turn it or again.
-If this procedure is not successful, turn of the POWER button once.
-Then, while pressing the three lower left buttons in the RHYTHN GROUP section (ROCK, FUNK & FUSION TRAD DANCE) at the same time, turn the POWER button on again.
-(Note that, in this case all programmable settings, functions and memories return to their factory-preset status.)
-(18 No sound is produced when the keys are pressed.
-The MAIN VOLUME is at the minimum setting.
-Adjust the volume with the MAIN VOLUME control.
-The volumes for the selected parts are set to the minimum levels.
-Use the balance buttons to set the volumes of the relevant parts to appropriate levels.
+Phenomenon Remedy The buttons, keys, etc. malfunction.
+Turn off the POWER button once, then turn it again.
+If this procedure is not successful, turn the POWER button once.
+Then, while pressi the three lower left buttons in the RHYTH GROUP section (ROCK, FUNK & FUSIO TRAD DANCE) at the same time, turn to POWER button on again.
+(Note that, in this cas all programmable settings, functions are memories return to their factory-preset status.)
+No sound is produced when the keys ar pressed.
+The MAIN VOLUME is at the minimum settin Adjust the volume with the MAIN VOLUM control.
+The volumes for the selected parts are set to the selected parts are set to the selected parts.
+Only the volumes of the relevant parts to appropriat levels.
 (Refer to page 19.)
 The part is muted.
 (Refer to page 19.)
-The local control for a part performed on the keyboard is set to OFF.
+The local control for a part performed on th keyboard is set to OFF.
 Set the local control to ON.
 (Refer to page 96.)
-Sounds and enects produced when the keyboard is played. • In the SOUND GROUP section, the KEYBOARD PERC button is on. ille spille The volume is very low when the keyboard is played.
+Only percussive instrument sounds are produced when the keyboard is played.
+PERC button is on.
+The volume is very low when the keyboard is played.
 The volume setting in the SEQUENCER contents is very low.
 Follow the INITIAL procedure to rese the settings.
 (Refer to page 102.)
-3 Some sounds cannot be selected.
+Some sounds cannot be selected.
 When the GENERAL MIDI status is set to on The sounds which can be selected and operation which can be executed are limited.
 Turn the GENERAL MIDI status off to return the instrument to its normal operation.
-(Refer to page 101.)
-The sound you hear is different from the sound you selected. •This sometimes occurs when you play back SEQUENCER or COMPOSER data which was created on a different model, or when MIDI data is received from a connected instrument.
+(Refer to page 101.) •This sometimes occurs when you play back SEQUENCER or COMPOSER data which was created on a different model, or when MIDI data is received from a connected instrument.
 Select the desired sounds again.
-The sustain does not work even when the sustain pedal is depressed.
 The sustain pedal is not connected.
-Connect the pedal cord firmly to the PEDAL IN terminal or the back of the instrument.
+Connect the pedal cord firmly to the PEDAL IN terminal on the back of the instrument.
 When the SUSTAIN PEDAL button is off, the sustain does not work even when the pedal is depressed.
-Turn on the SUSTAIN PEDAL button The soft/sostenuto ( PR600 ) pedal does not operate properly.
-For example, when the soft pedal is depressed, the rhythm starts or a fill-in is played. pedals.
-You can return the pedal to its origina
+Turn on the SUSTAIN PEDAL button.
+6 The soft pedal does not operate properly.
+For example, when the pedal is depressed, the thythm starts or a fill-in is played.
+Different functions can be programmed in this pedal.
+You can return the pedal to its original function by turning off the instrument once, or by using the PEDAL SETTING mode.
+(Refer to page 48.)